SaraTohidi/OurData/README.md

 Rodilo is one of the project of [Condor Agency](https://www.condoragency.com/).

-The goal in here is to provide up to date inforamtion about COVID-19 by focus in Latin America.
+The goal is to provide up to date information about COVID-19 by focusing in Latin America.

 Our team consists of: